XRPL-Library/xrpl-cheat-sheet/README.md

 <a href="https://github.com/emschwartz/ripple-donate-widget" target="_blank">Ripple checkout - A simple widget code to pay with XRP</a> | An embeddable widget for paying with Ripple.
 <a href="https://xrpaddress.info/" target="_blank">X-Address Information</a> | Encode and decode normal addresses with tags and X-addresses.
 <a href="https://dallipay.com/xrpltomleditor/" target="_blank">xrp-ledger.toml Editor</a> | Create, view or edit an xrp-ledger.toml file.
+<a href="https://x.com/RocKer92302798/status/1764183970462273869" target="_blank">React/Next Wallet Connect Template</a> | A wallet connect template made on react/next.js which supports all 3 major wallets - Xaman, gem and crossmark!
+Comes in built with JWT.

 ---